thenisvan/SerialyTTY/content/docs/en/testing/index.md

 ---
+id: index
 title: Testing
 sidebar_label: Testing
 ---

 # Testing

-This section covers the testing strategy and procedures for SerialyTTY.
+This section covers the testing strategies and verification methods for the SerialyTTY project.

 ## Unit Tests

-...
+Information about unit tests...

 ## Integration Tests

-...
+Information about integration tests...

+## Hardware Tests
+Information about hardware verification...